 Artifacts and Documents - Give your readers lots to look at

 But why not make available census records, or immigration and naturalization records?
 Or you may have special collections.
-In the example below click on the link and hover over the "Artifacts" tab and you will see the authors presentation of the aforementioned documents, but also special passports and other artifacts.
+In the example below the author has created an "Artifacts" tab and you will see the authors presentation of the aforementioned documents, and also special passports and other artifacts.

-Again - the more information that you can make available to your readers the more successful the site.
+Again - the more information that you can make available to your readers in an attractive way, the more successful the site.